shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/build-an-html5-xandr-creative-in-google-web-designer.md

 ---
-title: Build an HTML5 Xandr Creative in Google Web Designer
+title: Industry Reference - Build an HTML5 Xandr Creative in Google Web Designer
 description: In this article, learn step-by-step instructions about how to build an HTML5 Xandr creative in Google Web Designer. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Build an HTML5 Xandr creative in Google Web Designer
+# Industry Reference - Build an HTML5 Xandr creative in Google Web Designer

 This page explains how to use Google Web Designer to build HTML5 creatives that will properly track clicks in Xandr.